Calebh101/force-semicolon/README.md

 ## Features

-- Missing Semicolon: detects semicolons that are missing from the end of a statement.
+- Missing Semicolon: Detects semicolons that are missing from the end of a statement.
-- Unnecessary Semicolon: detects semicolons wrongly used at the end of control statements.
+- Unnecessary Semicolon: Detects semicolons wrongly used at the end of control statements.
-- Extra Semicolon: detects if you have more than one semicolon at the end of a statement.
+- Extra Semicolon: Detects if you have more than one semicolon at the end of a statement.
+This is included in Unnecessary Semicolon.

 # How to Use